-- b.
+- a.
+Engineering content that includes the Robot design processes. - b.
 Team information that includes information about the Team and outreach activities. - c.
 A Team plan.
 This could be a business plan, a fund-raising plan, a strategic plan, a sustainability plan, or a skills development plan.

-Judges may not need to reference your team's Engineering Notebook.
-We expect that the higher the quality of information in the Engineering Portfolio, the less likely judges will need to reference the Team's Notebook.
+Judges may not need to reference your Team's engineering notebook.
+We expect that the higher the quality of information in the engineering portfolio, the less likely judges will need to reference the Team's notebook.